KPourgourides/UAVTrafficPy/README.md

 ## Extracting queue-wise information

-In order to find the queue characteristics, we use the above information.
-We calculate the characteristics when the queue has its maximum potential, i.e. the moments when the traffic light turns green for the different phases.
+We calculate the queue-wise information when the queue has its maximum potential, i.e. the moments when the traffic light turns green for the different phases.
 For each street, and for each of its lanes, a vehicle is considered to be part of the queue at the time of the corresponding green light if it satisfies the following conditions: